 Black and White Fallacy The False Dilemma

-Presenting two alternatives as the only possibilities or choices.
+Presenting two alternatives as if they are the only two possible choices.
 Thus, the answer must either be A or B, black or white.
 This tactic is presented in the correct form of a deductive argument.
 However, under closer scrutiny, there are more possibilities than presented.

 You can spot this one because the two possibilities are cloaks for bias and prejudice.
-The black and white fallacy is a tactic is often used as ploy to illicit an emotional response from an audience rather than as a believable set of alternatives.
-This is why some call it the False Dillema.
+The black and white fallacy is a tactic most often used when there is an audience.
+This ploy is designed to elicit an emotional response from an audience.
+This keeps the respondent from offering rational alternatives.
+This is why some call it the False Dilemma.